ibm-cloud-docs/activity-tracker/event.md

 ### target.name (string)
 {: #target.name}

-This field indicates the human readable name of the cloud resource on which the action is executed.
+This field indicates the human readable name of the {{site.data.keyword.cloud_notm}} resource on which the action is executed.
-{: note}

 Make sure that the name of resources does not include sensitive or PII data.